Takazudo/jQuery.LazyJaxDavis/demos/applied/index.md

 ### Hey, what about the old browser like IE

 New browsers has no problem about history API.
-But, we need to support old browsers like Internet Explorer 9 or less, of course.
+But, we need to support old browsers like Internet Explorer 9 or less in most cases.
 So do we need to give up using history API?
 The answer is "No".

-jQuery.LazyJaxDavis does not provide features to the browsers which don't have history API features.
-This just ignores those browsers.
-And this bring cool features to the browsers which support history API.
+jQuery.LazyJaxDavis does not provide ajax features to the browsers which don't have history API features.
+But this works with old browsers gracefully.

 ### How does it work?